SourceVietnam news

 Gross weight includes net weight, tare weight, and the weight of the carrier.
 The gross weight of water transport is the tare weight and the net weight of your product.
 However, gross weight for road transport is the weight of the products being transported plus the weight of the vehicle.

-To calculate the gross weight, add the net weight of your product to the weight of the container.
+Add your product’s net weight to the container’s weight to calculate the gross weight.
 The calculation of gross weight can vary between different modes of transportation.
 Here are some examples:

-• Air freight: The calculation of gross weight includes the weight of the aircraft, people on the aircraft, and fuel.
+• Air freight: The calculation of gross weight includes the aircraft’s weight, people on the aircraft, and fuel.

 • Road transport: The gross weight is equal to the weight of the truck plus the weight of the body and the net weight.